 Selling, general and administrative.
 Our selling, general and administrative expenses primarily consist of salaries and benefits for employees in our executive, accounting and finance, legal expenses related to intellectual property, sales and marketing, operations, and human resource functions as well as professional services fees, such as consulting, audit, tax and legal fees, general corporate costs, commercial sales functions, marketing, travel expenses, facilities, IT, and allocated overhead expenses.
-We expect that our sales, general and administrative expenses will continue to increase in absolute dollars after this offering, primarily due to increased headcount to support anticipated growth in the business and due to incremental costs associated with operating as a public company.
+We expect that our sales, general and administrative expenses will continue to increase in absolute dollars, primarily due to increased headcount to support anticipated growth in the business and due to incremental costs associated with operating as a public company.
 Additionally, we expect an increase in absolute dollars as we expand our commercial sales, marketing and business development teams, increase our presence globally and increase marketing activities to drive awareness and adoption of our platform.
 We expect these expenses to vary from period to period as a percentage of revenue.

 Change in fair value of contingent consideration.
 On September 28, 2018, the Company acquired substantially all the assets of the Quantitative Pathology Solutions ("QPS") division of PKI.
-As part of the acquisition, on September 28, 2018, the Company entered into a Transition Services Agreement and a License Agreement (the "Ancillary Agreements") with PKI.
+As part of the acquisition, on September 28, 2018, the Company entered into a License Agreement with PKI.
 Under the terms of the License Agreement, the Company agreed to pay PKI certain royalties as a percentage of future sales of products from the QPS division, in exchange for a perpetual license of the right to produce and sell QPS products.
 This contingent consideration is subject to remeasurement.

 Depreciation and amortization.
 Depreciation and amortization expenses primarily consist of depreciation of property and equipment and amortization of acquired intangibles.
-We expect that depreciation and amortization expenses will decrease as a percentage of revenue.